 Giving a talk on a complicated research topic can be daunting.
-It is easy to cram way too much material into each slide and having way too many slides for the presentation to work.
-While it is very tempting to show the audience everything you have done to impress them, chances are that the information deluge will overwhelm and confuse them.
+It is easy to cram way too much material into each slide and have way too many slides for the presentation to work.
+While it is very tempting to show the audience everything you have done in order to impress them, chances are that the information deluge will overwhelm and confuse them.
 Many people in the audience will probably stop paying attention after a few slides.

 This issue becomes even more challenging when the talk is just five or ten minutes long.
 Now you have to really start making decisions on what to include and what to leave out, as well as how to create a compelling narrative and highlight specific findings and conclusions.
 What is an effective way of doing this without losing the audience?
 How do you structure a rapid-fire talk?
 How many slides?
 What are some helpful tips for a successful talk?
 What are some dos and don’ts for nailing that important presentation?